-Ames & Flynn (2007) also discovered that assertiveness is how we most often evaluate leaders and co-workers in that assertiveness was complained about more than other important leadership qualities, such as charisma, conscientiousness, and intelligence.
+Ames and Flynn (2007) also discovered that assertiveness is how we most often evaluate leaders and co-workers in that assertiveness was complained about more than other important leadership qualities, such as charisma, conscientiousness, and intelligence.
 However, when leaders are moderately assertive, we don't tend to notice.

 The belief that you get the best results in business by being roughshod with people is wrong, as is using too much of a soft approach.
-Just as with the Leadership Continuum and Leadership Styles, leaders need to discover their comfortable sweet spot that allows them to accomplish their goals while at the same time producing a social environment that achieves the best from people.
+Just as with the Leadership Continuum and Leadership Styles, leaders need to discover their comfortable sweet spot that allows them to accomplish their goals, while at the same time producing a social environment that achieves the best from people.

 Take the Transformational Leadership Survey

 Ames, D.R., Flynn, F.J.
 (2007).
 What Breaks a Leader: The curvilinear relation between assertiveness and leadership.
 Journal of Personality and Social Psychology, Vol 92(2), 307-324.